akashbdj/watch-dog/README.md

 ### Improvements
-- In a production system, we will need to think about the case where we had to keep a larger dataset, the amount of granularity we could provide, etc.  For a 10 minute window, we're keeping an array of 60 values (keeping a value for every 10 seconds), but if that time window were to grow larger or if we had to keep a value for every, say, 3 seconds, the data may at some point be too large to keep in memory.
+- In a production system, we will need to think about the case where we had to keep a larger dataset, the amount of granularity we could provide, etc.  For a 10 minutes window, we're keeping an array of 60 values (keeping a value for every 10 seconds), but if that time window were to grow larger or if we had to keep a value for every, say, 3 seconds, the data may at some point be too large to keep in memory.
 In that case, we can probably compact old data to a lower granularity.
 - Since the state machine was the most critical aspect of the system, I have written extensive tests for it.
 It has full test coverage.
 I haven't written tests for the UI components, but they are really simple, there are close to no interactions, so it would be simple to write tests if needed.